huitema/quicmpath/draft-huitema-quic-mpath-req.md

 The KEY_PHASE bit linkability does not occur if different paths use independently derived key materials, which is one of the option suggested in (#packet-encryption).

+## Key and sequence numbers per path

+Our initial analysis pointed to two possible designs, a global sequence packet sequence number common to all paths, or separate packet sequence numbers for each path.
+After reviewing the consequences, it is clear that the simplest design is to use different keys and separate sequence numbers for each path.
+This is consistent with the use of a separate CONNECTION-ID for each path.
+It does not require encrypting the sequence number, and thus does not impede develoment of network quality monitoring tools.
+It can also provide an alternative to the KEY_PHASE mechanism: if too much data was sent on a path and new keying material is needed, just open a new path.

 # Next Steps